decisioncoin/decisioncoin.github.io/README.md

 Businesses pay DecisionCoin to deliver better models and evaluate their models in real-time.

-Data scientists mine DecisionCoin by building better predictive models.
+Data scientists earn DecisionCoin by building better predictive models.

 Miners with available compute resources mine DecisionCoin by evaluating models in real-time.